-After months of speculations, Apple finally unveiled the iPhone X, iPhone 8 and iPhone 8 Plus last night.
+After months of speculations, iPhone 8 and iPhone 8 Plus got unveiled last night.
 Besides the smartphones, Apple TV 4K and Apple Watch Series 3 were introduced at the event as well.

 Apple had also revealed the global roll-out date for iOS 11 and watchOS 4.
 Both the operating systems will be released on September 19.
 Let's begin with the iOS 11, which was first announced at the WWDC 2017.
 If you are an iPhone or iPad user, you will get a redesigned look with a new customizable Control Center, Live Photo modes, QuickType Keyboard, smarter Siri and more.

 Other than that, the Camera app on iPhone will be improved to a great extent thanks to the new iOS 11 platform.
 It will be able to render more expressive photos, more natural skin tones, and filters that will give a great output.
 This is because the camera uses a next generation compression technology that lets you click photos with the same quality as earlier at half the size.